jstonge/hello-research-groups/docs/index.md

 # Welcome
-_This is an experimental project combining data collection, analysis, model building, narrative, and visualizations under the same roof._
+_This is an experimental project combining data collection, analysis, model building, narrative, and visualizations under the same roof, with a pinch of 'choose your own adventure' for people who get bored._

 <div class="tabset">